 The Landmarks Preservation Commission (LPC) Enforcement Department works to ensure that owners of designated properties comply with the Landmarks Law.
 The Landmarks Law requires that permits are obtained before making most types of exterior changes and interior work that requires a Department of Buildings permit.
 Most alterations to designated properties without an LPC permit or work done in noncompliance with an LPC permit are violations of the Landmarks Law.
 Landmarks are also required to be maintained in a condition of good repair.
+See our Enforcement Fact Sheet for the most frequently asked questions.

 Enforcement staff members investigate ongoing work, recent changes to landmarks and even changes made many years ago, including changes made prior to the current landmark ownership.
 Work done by a prior owner may have been performed without permits and is the responsibility of the current owner, even though he or she did not do the work.
 Paying a fine does not remove an underlying violation.

-Because the main objective of LPC enforcement efforts is to have violations corrected and to protect our landmarks, under most circumstances there are two grace periods for owners to correct violations without any financial penalty – once after a Warning Letter is issued and a second one after a Notice of Violation is issued.
+Because the main objective of LPC enforcement efforts is to have violations corrected and to protect our landmarks, under most circumstances there are two grace periods for owners to correct violations without any financial penalty – once after a Warning Letter is issued and a second one after a Summons, previously called a Notice of Violation (NOV), is issued.
 If the owner of the property with the violation has any questions, it is highly recommended that the owner contact the Enforcement staff to discuss the violation and how to address it.

 When the Enforcement staff learns of a violation, usually the first step is to issue a Warning Letter to the owner.
 The Warning Letter gives owners an opportunity to correct an illegal condition without paying a fine (the first grace period).
 The letter briefly describes the illegal condition and requests that the owner apply to correct the condition.
 Penalties are not assessed if the matter is quickly resolved.